belle2/basf2/online_book/analysis/topoana.rst

         (titled **Reconstruction restrictions on truth particles**) in the user guide we introduce in :numref:`TopologyAnalysis`.

-     3. In addition, there are some functionality overlaps betweeen ``TopoAna`` and :b2:mod:`MCMatcherParticles`.
+     3. In addition, there are some functionality overlaps between ``TopoAna`` and :b2:mod:`MCMatcherParticles`.
 If highly needed, in the future we could also develop some new functionalities in ``TopoAna`` for the cross-checks of the MC matching results obtained with :b2:mod:`MCMatcherParticles`.